aragon/protocol/docs/6-external-interface/2-controller.md

 - **Outputs:**
     - **Fee token:** Address of the token used to pay for fees
     - **Fees:** Array Array containing fee information:
-        - **Juror fee:** Amount of fee tokens that is paid per juror per dispute
+        - **Guardian fee:** Amount of fee tokens that is paid per guardian per dispute
-        - **Draft fee:** Amount of fee tokens per juror to cover the drafting cost
+        - **Draft fee:** Amount of fee tokens per guardian to cover the drafting cost
-        - **Settle fee:** Amount of fee tokens per juror to cover round settlement cost
+        - **Settle fee:** Amount of fee tokens per guardian to cover round settlement cost
     - **Round state durations:** Array containing the durations in terms of the different phases of a dispute:
         - **Evidence terms:** Max submitting evidence period duration in Court terms
         - **Commit terms:** Commit period duration in Court terms